google/blockly-samples/codelabs/theme_extension/theme_extension.md

 ### What you'll learn

 In this codelab you will learn how to:
-- Add a theme to the workspace
-- Add a colory theme to a category
+- Add a category style.
-- Add a color theme to a block
+- Add a block style.

 ### What you'll build
-A very simple Blockly workspace with customized themes
+A very simple Blockly workspace with customized themes.

 ### What you'll need
 - A browser